Darren Waller Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Matchup vs. Cincinnati

-- Waller's 50.4 receiving yards per game in his five matchups against the Bengals are 10.1 fewer than his over/under for Saturday's game.
+- Waller is averaging 50.4 receiving yards per game in five career matchups against the Bengals, 10.1 fewer than his receiving yards prop bet over/under for Saturday's game (60.5).

 - Note: Waller's stats vs. Bengals date back to 2016.